w314/notes/awsNotes/aws_lightsale.md

 in this case:
 - it asked about replacing `.ssh/ssh-cofig and i said replace
 - i've upgraded ubuntu

+### Second time:
+- it asked about replacing `.ssh/ssh-cofig and i said to keep local version
+- exit-ed, entered again was told that reboot required

 ### installing vs code
 ```bash